Bird Breeding License

 If you are breeding captive-bred parrots and selling them domestically within the US, CITES does not directly require permits for those sales.
 However, you must be able to prove that your breeding stock was legally acquired and is captive-bred, not wild-caught.
 The US Fish and Wildlife Service enforces CITES domestically through the Endangered Species Act and the Wild Bird Conservation Act (WBCA), which banned the import of most wild-caught parrots into the US in 1992.
 Maintaining detailed breeding records with band numbers, hatch dates, and parentage is the best way to demonstrate legal provenance.

-Hobby Breeder vs. Commercial Breeder Thresholds
+Hobby Breeder vs. Commercial Breeder: Legal Requirements for Selling Birds

 Hobby Breeder